AtomLinter/linter-eslint/CONTRIBUTING.md

 2. Run `npm install` to setup all dependencies.
 3. Hack on a separate topic branch created from the latest `master`.
 4. Check for lint errors with `npm run lint` or use `linter-eslint` within Atom.
+5. Run the package specs.
-5. Commit the changes and push the topic branch to your fork.
+6. Commit the changes and push the topic branch to your fork.
-6. Make a pull request to the main repo.
+7. Make a pull request to the main repo.
-7. Welcome to the club!
+8. Welcome to the club!

 ## Guidelines